sbelectronics/h8/h8-8meg/ramdisk/README.md

 `SET RD: NODEBUG` ...
 [DEFAULT] turns off verbose debug messages

+## Tools

+* `RDCOPY` ...
+This perform an image copy of one ramdisk to another.
+It supports 39SF040 Flash Memory in addition to RAM.
+Probably best not to have the destination mounted when you run this.
+Does not support RD0, since RD0 is a different size than RD1-RD7.

+* `RDDIAG` ...
+Will detect whether 512K or 8MB board is installed, and which banks are populated.

+* `RDDUMP` ...
+This will dump the first 4096 bytes of a ramdisk to the console in hex and ascii.

+* `RDWRITE` ...
+This will write an increasing pattern of hex values to a ramdisk.
+It is destructive.

+* `RDTEST` ...
+This performs a write/read test of approximately 400KB to the ramdisk.
+It uses the same code as the driver.
+It is destructive.

+* `BURNTEST` ...
+Crude test of the flash burning code, to erase sector 0 of RD3 and write 3 bytes to it.

 ## Issues

 ### Internal device table overflow, device RD: ignored